Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

     * 1: molsurf algorithm

 `probe` (Default = 1.4)
-:   Radius of the probe molecule (supposed to be the size of a solvent molecule), in Ångstroms, to use when
+:   Radius  in Å of the probe molecule (supposed to be the size of a solvent molecule), to use when
     determining the molecular surface.

     !!! note